 [yourserver@host /home/yourserver/public_html/wp-content/plugins/] : wget http://downloads.wordpress.org/plugin/rank-math.0.9.3.zip [yourserver@host /home/yourserver/public_html/wp-content/plugins/] : gunzip rank-math.0.9.3.zip [yourserver@host /home/yourserver/public_html/wp-content/plugins/] : rm rank-math.0.9.3.zip

 Once this process is complete, all you have to do is activate it.
-Head over to your WordPress admin and navigate to Plugins > Installed Plugins.
+Navigate to your WordPress dashboard and navigate to Plugins → Installed Plugins.

-You’ll find Rank Math in your installed plugins list.
-Click the “Activate” button to activate Rank Math and finish the installation.
+You’ll find Rank Math in the list of your installed plugins.
+Click the Activate button to activate Rank Math and finish the installation.